Migratory houbara bustard from UAE rescued in coastal Maharashtra | Headlines

 - India

-They also advised that it should be released in the desert region of Gujarat or Rajasthan, he said.
+They also advised that it should be released in the desert region of Gujarat or Rajasthan, he added.

 Deputy Conservator of Forests S Navakishore Reddy told PTI that they were in talks with forest officials in the two states and will soon decide where it should be released.